|Source: Ullathynel on Tumblr|

 Material your techniques produce is military-grade steel if you prefer.

-In one month, turn 9 silver of glass and gold into one gp.
-This process is more time- than labor-intensive, so you can expand production to a maximum of 100 gp a month.
-These glass pieces (heh) are technically fiat currency, in that the magicians who issue them can say "Fiat" and set your head on fire.
+In one month, turn 100gp of glass and gold into 110 actual coins of gp.
+This process can be scaled down, but since it's more time- than labor-intensive it still takes a month.
+The glass pieces (heh) you produce are technically fiat currency; the magicians who issue them can say "Fiat" and set your head on fire.

 - Mill Material